Author of "Ugly Prey" and "This is Really War."

 My first book, “Ugly Prey: An Innocent Woman and the Death Sentence that Scandalized Jazz Age Chicago” (Chicago Review Press, 2017), investigated the 1923 conviction against Sabella Nitti, the first woman in Chicago sentenced to die for the murder of her missing husband.
 There was no evidence, motive, or positive identification on the decayed corpse fished from a suburban sewer.
 But prosecutors wanted an easy win and Sabella Nitti was a safe target.
 She did not speak English, she was a recent immigrant, and she was a member of an ethnic minority feared by Chicagoans in the early 1920s.
 The book was recommended by the New York Times and many other prestigious news outlets.

 I offer continuing education courses to professional groups about stigma communication and wrongful convictions.
 I regularly speak to libraries, community organizations, and social clubs about the case against Sabella Nitti.
+In 2019, I began speaking about the ‘12 anchors,’ the navy nurse POWs in WWII.

 I hold a PhD in communication from the University of Illinois-Chicago.
 I am the third generation and fourth member of the Le Beau family to earn a doctorate from UIC.